 For the years ended December 31, 2013, 2012 and 2011, we did not have any customers with revenues that exceeded 5% of our consolidated revenues.
 Our businesses sell into both long term capital projects as well as short cycle rapid turn operators.
 As a result, we tend to experience fluctuations in revenues and operating results at various points across economic and business cycles.
-Our businesses, particularly those in the Energy segment, are cyclical in nature due to the fluctuation of the worldwide demand for oil and gas is depressed, the demand for our products used in those markets decreases.
+Our businesses, particularly those in the Energy segment, are cyclical in nature due to the fluctuation of the worldwide demand for oil and gas.
+When the worldwide demand for oil and gas is depressed, the demand for our products used in those markets decreases.
 These declines could have a material adverse effect on our business, financial condition and operations.
-Similarly, although not to the same extent as the Oil & Gas markets, the aerospace, military and maritime markets have historically experienced cyclical fluctuations in demand that also could have a material adverse effect on our business, financial condition and operations.
+Similarly, although not to the same extent as the Oil & Gas markets, the aerospace, military and maritime markets have historically experienced cyclical fluctuations in demand that also could have a material adverse effect on our business.